Good to know

-Tuition fees for overseas students are set by the College and vary depending on the course.
+Tuition fees for overseas students are set by the College.
+These vary depending on the course.

 Overseas students are not eligible for a Tuition Fee Loan from the UK government.
-However, we encourage your child to contact their Ministry of Education or British Council education advisor for information on what funding may be available towards their tuition fees.
+However, we encourage your child to contact their Ministry of Education or British Council education advisor for information available funding.